avril-affine/equation-to-latex/notes.md

 code/model.py

+code/latex_to_code.py

+- find_symbols: input a b/w image and output a list of bounding rectangles containg all the symbols in the image.
+- predict_symbol: used by generate latex(). predicts which symbol is contained in the rectangle.
+- generate_latex: takes input of all symbols and arranges them to latex code.

 imgs/: contains subfolders of images for every symbol

 data/images/: contains json for each subfolder of imgs and a compiled json

 data/*.csv: each file contains a list of symbols to convert to latex image